martinaserandrei/expense__tracker/README.md

 Import and export transactions in csv format, registered for external use or record-keeping.

 ### 5. Responsive Design
-Fully responsive interface for seamless use on desktop, tablet, and mobile devices.
+Responsive interface for use on desktop.

 ---